zacanger/zacanger.github.io/blog/src/express-vs-koa-vs-hapi.md

   - framework
 ---

+**Note**: this post is outdated.
+Koa 2 saw a nearly complete API change, and Express and Hapi may have also changed, since I wrote this.
+I'm leaving it up anyway, as is, because it's seen a lot of traffic over the years.

+---

 Quick little comparison of the three.
 Express is clearly the most commonly used, but I'm inclined to jump to Koa whenever I can.
 The simple fact that the guy who initially started Express passed that off to a company to maintain and instead works on Koa, now (which he also started), says to me that maybe Koa's the right way to go.

 Okay, so all three are Sinatra-alikes for Node.